jpcozar/Check-File-Size-JPC/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-About this script for Lenovo System X365 M5

 This script will check the file size giving output in B(ytes),K(Bytes),M(egaBytes),G(igaBytes).
 Moreover, it is possible to set a thresold for warning and critical file size.
 ## Examples